sauravlhs/LENS-Assignment/README.md

 Once these are setup, we will configure Docker-compose, Kubernetes and Terraform

-Once all the pipeline, required dependencies are setup
+Once all the pipeline, required dependencies are setup we can start the pipeline

+Pipeline will start once there is a new commit to the "main" branch and will follow as below